ItalyPaleAle/smpcli/docs/stkcli_upload_app.md

   -a, --app string       app's bundle name (required) -h, --help             help for app
-      --no-signature     do not cryptographically sign the app's bundle -n, --node string      node address or IP (required) -f, --path string      path to local file or folder to bundle -P, --port string      port the node listens on
+      --no-signature     do not cryptographically sign the app's bundle -n, --node string      node address or IP
+  -f, --path string      path to local file or folder to bundle -P, --port string      port the node listens on
   -v, --version string   app's bundle version (required)